V&A Online Journal

-Review of the Robert H. N. Ho Family Foundation Gallery at the V&A
+Review of The Robert H. N. Ho Family Foundation Galleries of Buddhist Art at the V&A

 Raymond LamSchool of Oriental and African Studies (London), Wang Fat Ching She (Hong Kong)

-This review surveys the spectrum of Buddhist sacred art in the Robert H. N. Ho Family Foundation Gallery.
+This review surveys the spectrum of Buddhist sacred art in The Robert H. N. Ho Family Foundation Galleries of Buddhist Art.
 It provides an overview of the Gallery’s objectives and display of Buddhist sculpture, and examines each section of the Gallery with reference to pieces that distinguish it as a diverse and instructive repository of spiritual art.

 The Gallery’s current display was formally called Buddhist Sculpture in Asia and presently houses a total of forty-five items.
 These forty-five objects are divided into four thematic halls in the Gallery.
 They are ordered as follows: ‘The Indian Subcontinent: the life and teachings of the Buddha’; ‘India, Sri Lanka and the Himalayas: Buddhism’s Decline in India and Expansion into the Himalayas’; ‘South-east Asia: Buddha, Monk and King’; and ‘East Asia: Creating Holy Images, Gathering Merit’.
 The doctrinal trajectory of these divisions is fairly straightforward.
 The first hall charts the early artistic developments of Indian Buddhism, from the schools of antiquity (Greco-Bactrian Gandhâra and native Indian Mathurâ) to the medieval Pala Empire (AD 750–1174), which set the classical standards for Indian Buddhist aesthetics.
 The second showcases Vajrayâna (Diamond Vehicle)art in the Himalayas, whilst the third highlights the dominance of Theravâda (Teaching of the Elders) culture in Southeast Asia.
 The fourth section on East Asia underlines the influence of the Mahâyâna (Great Vehicle) tradition’s teachings in China and Japan.
 The emphasis is mainly on the production of Buddhist art during the Chinese Imperial period, such as the Northern Qi and Yuan Dynasties.